k4sh4n1/research/proposal.md

 * Novel trading signal generation methods
 * Innovative risk detection tools

+Possibly and potentially, the following targets might be kept in mind.

+* Expected journal publications, like The Journal of Computational Finance
+* Potential industry partnerships
+* Opensource software deliverables

 ## Timeline

 A rough timeline might be approximately estimated as follows.